nicklafferty/craftycody/content/crafts/jigsaw-review.md

 ## Summary

 I'm incredibly happy with this little saw.
-It's been invaluable to me and even whenever I inevitably get a miter saw, I will still be using this for its portability and quickness.
+It's been invaluable to me and I still use this for its portability and quickness.